webiny/commodo/packages/hooks/README.md

 ## Reference

 ##### `withHooks(callbacks: ?{[string]: Function}): WithHooksFunction`
-Creates a new function with hooks callbacks assigned to its instances.
-Every instance also receives `hook` and `onHook` methods, for defining and triggering additional hooks inside methods.
+Creates a new function with hook callbacks assigned to its instances.
+Passed argument is an object that contains names of hooks as keys, and callbacks as values.

+### WithHooksFunction

+Instances of `WithHooksFunction` are decorated with `hook` and `onHook` methods.

 ##### `hook(name: string): Promise<void>`
 Calls a hook or in other words, executes all registered hook callbacks.